Review test coverage and regression risk — procedure

 Step-by-step implementation procedure

-Provide the implementation change
+1. Step 1 · Provide the implementation change

 Attach or paste the changed files, code excerpts, configuration changes, API changes, fixtures, mocks, or test setup changes.

-What to do: Give enough context to identify what behavior changed and which components, interfaces, or test setup areas may be affected.
+Give enough context to identify what behavior changed and which components, interfaces, or test setup areas may be affected.

-Check before continuing: The change under review is explicit and tied to concrete files, excerpts, or configuration.
+Check: The change under review is explicit and tied to concrete files, excerpts, or configuration.

-Provide the available test evidence
+2. Step 2 · Provide the available test evidence

 Attach or paste relevant test files, assertions, fixtures, mocks, test data, setup and cleanup logic, logs, coverage output, or known regression-sensitive paths.

-What to do: Separate implementation evidence from test evidence so the review can compare changed behavior against existing coverage.
+Separate implementation evidence from test evidence so the review can compare changed behavior against existing coverage.

-Check before continuing: The supplied material shows what is currently tested and what evidence is missing.
+Check: The supplied material shows what is currently tested and what evidence is missing.

-3. Step 3 · Runtime prompt layer
+3. Step 3 · Run the test-impact prompt

 Use the managed test coverage and regression review prompt to evaluate covered behavior, missing scenarios, weak assertions, and regression risks.

-What to do: Ask for required test additions, optional improvements, missing evidence, and confidence level.
+Ask for required test additions, optional improvements, missing evidence, and confidence level.

-Check before continuing: The prompt is applied only to testing impact, coverage gaps, regression risk, and verification planning.
+Check: The prompt is applied only to testing impact, coverage gaps, regression risk, and verification planning.

-Separate supported findings from missing evidence
+4. Step 4 · Separate supported findings from missing evidence

 Check whether each finding is backed by the supplied implementation or test evidence.

-What to do: Mark unsupported claims as insufficient evidence instead of inventing test results, coverage numbers, logs, defects, or pass/fail status.
+Mark unsupported claims as insufficient evidence instead of inventing test results, coverage numbers, logs, defects, or pass/fail status.

-Check before continuing: Every required test addition or regression risk is traceable to supplied material or explicitly marked as missing evidence.
+Check: Every required test addition or regression risk is traceable to supplied material or explicitly marked as missing evidence.

-Convert findings into required and optional actions
+5. Step 5 · Convert findings into required and optional actions

 Separate required test additions from optional test improvements.

-What to do: Prioritize missing tests that protect changed behavior, error paths, edge cases, authorization, integration points, and regression-sensitive flows.
+Prioritize missing tests that protect changed behavior, error paths, edge cases, authorization, integration points, and regression-sensitive flows.

-Check before continuing: The final review is actionable without overstating unsupported evidence.
+Check: The final review is actionable without overstating unsupported evidence.

 Verification checklist